Want to Predict & Prevent Customer Churn — and Increase App Retention? This Post is For You.

 If you’re not already using Insight or Connect, but you’re interested in using Predictive Churn, get in touch and let’s talk.

-We hope that the data we’ve shared in this post and our new Predictive Churn analytics will help mobile product owners and mobile marketers reduce churn — and make the most out of every dollar spent on app user acquisition.
+We hope that the data we’ve shared in this post and in our benchmark report, along with our new Predictive Churn analytics will go a long way to help mobile product owners and mobile marketers reduce customer churn — and make the most out of every dollar spent on app user acquisition.